knpuniversity/contributing/knpu/pushing-fork.md

 To register our new `TargetPathHelper` as a service, we could include some XML config in *any* of these XML files: it doesn't *technically* matter.
 But, which file makes the most sense?
 Well, 1 minute ago, I wasn't sure.
-But now that I see all of these related services in `services.xml`, I think we've *already* found the right place.
+But now that I see all of these related services, I think we've *already* found the right place.
 If we're wrong, someone will tell us when we create the PR.

 Add a new service tag.
 For the id, how about, `security.target_path_helper`.
 I'm